CATALOG: Classification of Students

 Sophomore: Students are classified as sophomores after they have completed 30 semester credits.

+The normal academic course load for students is 15-17 credits.
 The minimum full-time load is 12 credits and the maximum full-time load is 18 credits, excluding SDV 100.
-Students wishing to carry an academic load of more than 18 credits require written approval from the academic dean.
+Students wishing to carry an academic load of more than 18 credits must obtain written approval from the academic dean.
 Students placed on academic warning or academic probation may be required to take less than the normal course load.